 *The 31 credit general education model does not apply to Applied Associates Degrees, please see the Applied Associates Degree General Education model above.

 The defining characteristic of a New Mexico general education course is its focus on essential skills: communication, quantitative reasoning, critical thinking, information and digital literacy, and personal and social responsibility.
 Each of the General Education content areas are associated with three essential skills (see below).
 In addition, each essential skill is comprised of component skills (see below).

 Personal and Social Responsibility

 Communication - Address All of the Component Skills

-Institutions have until December 2020 to recertify courses that were approved to be part of the previous General Education model.
-Courses that are not recertified by Fall 2020 will be removed from the General Education Curriculum.
+Institutions have until May 2021 to recertify courses that were approved to be part of the previous General Education model.
+Courses that are not recertified by May 2021 will be removed from the General Education Curriculum.
 Lists of courses approved to be part of the current and previous General Education models can be found to the right.

-To add a course to the statewide general education curriculum, complete and submit an application using the HED Survey Monkey platform.
+To add a course to the statewide general education curriculum, complete and submit an application using the Academic Affairs Service Application (see link to the right).
 The application includes three 400 word narratives that address how the course integrates the essential skills (and component skills) associated with the course's content area (see above).
 The component skills and how many must be addressed for each essential skill are listed above.